 Extended (Phase 2)

-(13) Normal data mapper, Simple data mapper: The simple data mapper does not allow hierarchies below nodes.
+(13) The simple data mapper does not allow hierarchies below nodes.
 The normal data mapper allows complex hierarchies in the source and target structure.
-Note: See also section "Phase 3: Mapping (performance)".
+Note: See also section Phase 3: Mapping (performance).

-Skip record on error
+Skip record in case of error

 Usually, a profile is terminated if an error (like violations of the minimum/maximum constraints or missing mandatory fields) occurs during the mapping.
 But sometimes you do not want the whole profile to be terminated, for example, if a large number of orders are submitted in a single file.
 You would only want to skip the order that caused the error but still process all the other orders.